TimVosch/Aqua/Theory/Research/MFM Design and research.md

 SRAM: 2 KB (ATmega328)
 EEPROM: 1 KB (ATmega328)
 Clock Speed:	16 MHz
+Note that the Arduino has a minimal recommended input of 7v, and a maximum recommended input of 12v, so we need to have a battery that provides constant 7-12v to out power circuit.

 Let's gather some basic information about the energy that will be gained with the solar panels.
 In the Netherlands we've approximately 1637.8 peak-hours of sunlight.
 Which is 18.70% of the time.
 (That's not a lot)
 To compensate for the time there is no sun, we will have to deliver 100/18.70 = 5.4 times more power than it consumes in optimal conditions.